ybs294000/SalaryScope/docs/deployment.md

 - Navigate to the Model Hub tab while logged in.
 - Verify the model registry loads (or shows an empty state if no models are uploaded).
+- If a bundle with `aliases.json` is present, load it and verify that selectbox fields display human-readable labels (e.g. "Senior (13-22 years)" instead of "SE").

 ### 10.6 Admin Panel